 Locally, cladding systems are Class A Fire Rated as per ASTM International standards.
 Composite panels consist of two sheets of aluminium bonded to a fire retardant core, and can be manufactured with different core materials to satisfy the requirements of improved fire classification.

-AluPanel XT FR have a part mineral filled core for class B1 classification.
+AluPanel XT FR has a part mineral filled core for class B1 classification.

-AluPanel XT A2 have a non-combustible core.
-At Pro Aluminium and Glass we supply H Clad, Hulabond and Alubond composite panels, and all have a fire-rated core as a standard.
+AluPanel XT A2 has a non-combustible core.
+At Pro Aluminium we supply H Clad, Hulabond and Alubond composite panels, and all have a fire-rated core as a standard.